ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

 \subsubsection{Optimized Pitfalls}

-Instead of only considering the preceding tokens before the slot $t$ when creating the pitfall set $\tilde{\mathbf{S}}_K(\x)$ in TP-P, we consider the context around position $t$ and propose: \begin{itemize} \item \textbf{Targeted Perturbation with Optimized Pitfalls (TP-OP)}: We first identify $K$ memorization triggers via the proxy model $\theta_*$.
+From previous methods, we notice that the usage of the proxy model is insufficient, because the perturbation is sampled or generated.
+Besides, instead of only considering the prefix of current token, we can also consider its context in the following variant. \begin{itemize} \item \textbf{Targeted Perturbation with Optimized Pitfalls (TP-OP)}: We first identify $K$ memorization triggers via the $\theta_\text{proxy}$.
 Then we optimize tokens to fill the position set $\mathcal{I}$ as follows. \end{itemize}

+Considering limited capabilities of defenders on training data and training algorithms as summarized in \Cref{tab:proxy}, we reformulate the bi-level optimization as single-level optimization by substituting the target model with the proxy model $\theta_\text{proxy}$ trained on general text.
+By optimizing $\delta$ towards a maximized loss given $\theta_\text{proxy}$, it creates a pitfall for the target model to fit during training.
+While on the contrary, a minimized loss can also help because the whole perturbed text is ignored by target model given the shortcut.
+The two intuitions correspond to $\max$ and $\min$ cases in previous work~\cite{fowl2021adversarial}. \looseness=-1

-Considering the difficulty of discrete optimization, we leverage Greedy Coordinate Gradient (GCG)~\cite{zou2023universal} to optimize the candidate tokens via the following objective, as shown in \Cref{alg:opt}:
+We employ Greedy Coordinate Gradient (GCG)~\cite{zou2023universal} to optimize candidate tokens via the following objective, detailed in \Cref{alg:opt}:

-where the coefficients $\beta_1, \beta_2\in\{1, -1\}$ represent strategies of error-minimization or error-maximization and $V$ is the vocabulary.
-By default, we set $\beta_1=\beta_2=-1$ for error-minimization~\cite{fowl2021adversarial}.
+where coefficients $\beta_1, \beta_2\in\{1, -1\}$ represent error-minimization or error-maximization strategies.
+By default, we use error-maximization with coefficient -1.